Results of the 2024 New South Wales local elections in Hunter: Maitland

 Maitland City Council is composed of four three-member wards, totalling 12 councillors, as well as a directly-elected mayor.

-Starting at this election, Central Ward was known known as Ward 1, North Ward as Ward 2, East Ward as Ward 3 and West Ward as Ward 4.
+Starting at this election, Central Ward was known as Ward 1, North Ward as Ward 2, East Ward as Ward 3 and West Ward as Ward 4.

 The Liberal Party was unable to recontest the mayoral election, Ward 2, Ward 3 and Ward 4 after missing the candidate nomination deadline.
 Liberal Ward 2 councillor Mitchell Griffin became an Independent Liberal shortly before nominations closed in order to stay on the ballot.
 He endorsed both Penfold Independents and the Independent National group in Ward 4.